 Digital Object Identifier (DOI)

 Eble, Cortland F.; Hower, James C.; and Andrews Jr., William Morton, "Compositional Variations in the Fire Clay Coal Bed of Eastern Kentucky: Geochemistry, Petrography, Palynology, and Paleoecology" (1999).
-Kentucky Geological Survey Report of Investigations.
+Report of Investigations--KGS.
 54.